 is shining in the sky.

 In its very spirit, such an endeavour must share inputs from an open community of people.
 To that end, we eagerly invite you to join us as a contributor on this blog.
 Alternatively, if you have your own web space which shares a similar philosophy, we’d be happy to blogroll you.
-Either way, do drop us a line using the contact form at the end!
+Either way, do drop us a line at ‘eating out in delhi at gmail dot com’!

 Happily, a small community has already built up around this little venture of ours.
 There is an Orkut forum with over 500 members at last count, which hosts online discussions.
 In addition, a budding core of committed foodies has emerged, who enjoy getting together for “field trips” to hitherto unexplored eateries every now and then.
 We post plans of such outings on twitter.
-To join us, please use the contact form below, and join the orkut community as well!
+To join us, please email us at ‘eating out in delhi at gmail dot com’!